CodyTolene/3D-Printing/Flipper Zero - CC1101 Board by TehRabbitt - Case/README.md

 ### Description

-Introducing a quick and practical case I put together to fit the CC1101 expansion board made by TehRabbitt.
+A quick case I put together to fit the CC1101 expansion board made by TehRabbitt.
 The board can be purchased on Tindie [here][link-tindie-cc1101].
 The board is designed to be used with the Flipper Zero, which can be found [here][link-flipper-zero].

 To assemble the case, you'll need two M2x10mm screws and two M2 nuts.